Hogwarts: Houses

 When a first-year student arrives at Hogwarts, the magical Sorting Hat is placed on their head.
 It examines their mind and assigns them to a House based on their abilities, personality, and preferences.
 Hogwarts has four Houses, each named after one of the founders of the school.
 Throughout the school year, the Houses compete for the House Cup, gaining and losing points based on actions such as performance in class and rule violations.
-The House with the highest end-of-year total wins and has its colours displayed in the Great Hall during the following school year.
+The House with the most points at the end of the year wins the House Cup and has its colours displayed in the Great Hall during the following school year.
 Each House also has its own Quidditch team that competes for the Quidditch Cup.
 Each House is under the authority of one of the Hogwarts professors.
 The four Houses are described below.